Cost of Living in Houston – The 2020 Guide

 How Much Does School Cost

-Like many other big cities, H-Town has some of the best educational institutions in the area.
+Like many other great cities to raise a family in the US, H-Town has some of the best educational institutions in the area.
 There are almost one thousand schools, with more than 300 private ones.
 If you want your child to attend an international primary school, that will take around $20,000 per year.

 Private schools in Houston are expensive, with tuition that goes from $14,000 up to $25,000 in the most expensive ones.
 Higher education is also up there, with four state universities and several private institutions.
 In their vicinity are some of the best places to live in Houston for students and singles, not surprisingly.